 What is Discovery doing for the coronavirus pandemic?

 Many of the above details are new this year for the pandemic.
 For additional discussion, you are welcome to read our blog post summarizing some considerations here.
 You can also review our protocols here, updated 1/11/21 .

 As described above, we will have smaller groups.
 We also will be minimizing supplies to avoid touching similar items, minimizing or totally avoiding group transportation, and supporting social distancing and mask-wearing.
 Campers will regularly be expected to wear a cloth face covering over their nose and mouth.
 Campers are expected to stay 6 ft apart from others outside their household during the whole day, and we will help them learn what 6 feet looks like.

-If the participant or anyone in their household has traveled, we expect families to be complying with the new health mandate requiring testing if traveling here from out of state.
+If the participant or anyone in their household has traveled, we expect families to be complying with the health mandate requiring testing or quarantine if traveling here from out of state.
 We will be reliant on you and your family for your open communication about these things to keep our programs running.

 For the safety of our staff and other participants, we ask that you cover your face at drop off and pick up and maintain at least 6 ft from anyone outside of your household.
 We also remind you to practice social distancing even when you’re not at our program, to avoid large gatherings, and to keep a record of anyone you have come into close contact with.

 Students are expected to follow directions from the adult Naturalists in order to keep them and the group safe.
 Any student unable to follow safety directions, especially with regard to our pandemic protocols may be asked to be picked up, stay home the next time, or to not return to our program.